 Referee / Book manuscripts and proposals, Palgrave Macmillan; Sage Publications; I.B.
 Tauris.

-Reviewer, Mediterranean Politics; Middle East Critique; Journal of Balkan and Near Eastern Studies.
+Reviewer, Mediterranean Politics; Middle East Critique; Journal of Modern Greek Studies; Journal of Balkan and Near Eastern Studies.

 Member of the panel of experts for the Euromed Survey, European Institute of the Mediterranean.